bisnad/MotionAnalysis/ClusteringInteractive/README.md

 The integer assigned to the variable `osc_send_port` represents the port of the computer to which the tool sends OSC messages.

-The software can be remote controlled by sending OSC messages to it.
-By default, the software receives OSC messages on port 9002.
+The tool can be remote controlled by sending OSC messages to it.
+By default, the tool receives OSC messages on port 9002.
 To change this port, the following source code in the file clustering_interactive.py has to be modified:

 ```
 osc_receive_ip = "0.0.0.0"